Don’t tell the other rooms, but bathrooms are my favorite to design.

 - Update electrical for three sconces in the vanity area; install sconces.
-I’m so excited to be working with Kichler Lighting on updating the lights in this space.
+I’m so excited to be working with Kichler on updating the lights in this space.
 I’ll share more in the reveal post, but suffice it to say these fluted glass sconces are the prettiest.
 They remind me of something you’d find in a Parisian cafe – and you know I’m all about that aesthetic.

 - Update can lights.

 - Decide on and order lighting fixture for above the tub.
 Do you remember how we switched out can lights over the tub in the Edgmon master bathroom for a beautiful chandelier?
 I’m still debating whether I want to do the same for this project.
 My hesitation stems from the Greenfield Remodel having standard 8-foot ceilings, whereas the Edgmon Ranch had vaulted ceilings in the master bathroom, which allowed for more clearance for a statement light.
 I originally included one chandelier in the moodboard, but then we ended up installing it in the bedroom.
 So now I’m considering the “Aster” chandelier from Kichler Lighting, which actually matches the sconces I’m using.
 I’m not a fan of lighting being from the same collection in one room – but these look different enough to feel interesting.

 - Paint ceiling, walls, trim and doors.
 As I mentioned, some of the painting has already been done – specifically the ceiling and doors.
 For the walls, I’m going with my favorite white – “Chantilly Lace” from Benjamin Moore.
 It’s the same shade of white I’ve used throughout the entire Greenfield Remodel.